Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 ## Create a service catalog entry for users to request

 1. In vCommander, go to **Configuration > Service Request Configuration > Service Catalog**.
-2. Click **Add Service**.
+1. Click **Add Service**.
-3. Enter a service name and description, then click **Next**.
+1. Enter a service name and description, then click **Next**.
-4. On the Component Blueprints page, click **Add** > **ARM Template**.
+1. On the Component Blueprints page, click **Add** > **ARM Template**.
-5. In the Add ARM Template dialog, click **File**, **Add**, and browse to the Scenarios repo that you cloned or downloaded.
+1. In the Add ARM Template dialog, click **File**, **Add**, and browse to the Scenarios repo that you cloned or downloaded.
 Then from the `Deploy-Kubernetes-Cluster-Azure-AKS` directory, select the `aks.template` file and click **OK**.
-6. On the ArmTemplate component page, change the component name to something more descriptive, such as "AKS ARM Template".
+1. On the ArmTemplate component page, change the component name to something more descriptive, such as "AKS ARM Template".
-7. Assign the downloaded completion workflow to the component.
+1. Assign the downloaded completion workflow to the component.
-8. Now, set up the request form for this component.
+1. Now, set up the request form for this component.
 On the Form tab, under the Toolbox on the right, click **Input Text Field**.
-9. For the Input Text Field component that is added to the form, enter "Kubernetes Cluster Name" for the **Display Label** and click **OK**.
+1. For the Input Text Field component that is added to the form, enter "Kubernetes Cluster Name" for the **Display Label** and click **OK**.
-10. Now we configure parameters required by the ARM template.
+1. Now we configure parameters required by the ARM template.
 On the Parameters tab, enter the following parameter values:
   * **dnsPrefix**: `#{form.inputField['Kubernetes Cluster Name']}`
   * **resourceName**: `#{form.inputField['Kubernetes Cluster Name']}`
+  * **kubernetesVersion**: Required Kubernetes version: [List of supported Kubernetes versions](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions)
   * **servicePrincipalClientId**: ID of service principal created above
   * **servicePrincipalClientSecret**: Password/key of service principal created above
   * **sshRSAPublicKey**: Contents of `~/.ssh/id_rsa.pub`
-11. Modify the other parameters as needed.
+1. Modify the other parameters as needed.
-12. On the Summary page, click **Finish**.
+1. On the Summary page, click **Finish**.
-13. Click **Finish** again to create the service.
+1. Click **Finish** again to create the service.

 ## Submit a service request

 The service is now configured and ready to test.
 1. In vCommander or the Service Portal, go to the Service Catalog and request the service you just created.
-2. On the Component form, enter a cluster name and click **Submit**.
+1. On the Component form, enter a cluster name and click **Submit**.

     The deployed cluster will automatically be added to vCommander as a managed system.